 The video and article above is for information purposes only.
 They are not intended to diagnose a condition or prescribe a medicine.
 If you have any specific concerns about your health, please consult your GP or use our online doctor's service.
 You can follow Dr. Christian Jessen online on his Twitter account.

-It is a narcotic pain-reliever and cough suppressant similar to morphine and hydrocodone.
-It frequently is combined with acetaminophen (Tylenol) or aspirin for more effective pain relief.
+Codeine is a narcotic pain-reliever and cough suppressant similar to morphine and hydrocodone.
+Codeine frequently is combined with acetaminophen (Tylenol) or aspirin for more effective pain relief.

-It is also an opiate used to treat pain, as cough medicine, and for diarrhoea.
-It is typically used to treat mild to moderate degrees of pain.
+Codeine is also an opiate used to treat pain, as cough medicine, and for diarrhoea.
+Codeine is typically used to treat mild to moderate degrees of pain.
 Greater benefit may occur when combined with paracetamol (acetaminophen) or a nonsteroidal anti-inflammatory drug (NSAID) such as aspirin or ibuprofen.

 Codeine phosphate is the full name of this medicine.
-It is a medicine which is used for pain relief and requires a prescription in the UK.
+Codeine is used for pain relief and requires a prescription in the UK.
 It is an opioid pain medication.
 An opioid is sometimes called a narcotic.
-It is used to treat mild to moderately severe pain.
+Codeine is used to treat mild to moderately severe pain.

 Paracetamol is used to treat headaches and most non-nerve pains.
 Two 500mg tablets of paracetamol up to four times a day is a safe dose for adults.
 Side effects are not common and this dose can be taken regularly for long periods.
 Overdosing on paracetamol can cause serious side effects, however, so don't be tempted to increase the dose if your pain is severe.
 If the pain lasts for more than three days, see your GP.